cran/baymedr/README.md

-Implemented are functions to test the equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority (`super_bf()`) of an experimental group (e.g., a new medication) compared to a control group (e.g., a placebo or an already existing medication).
-A special focus of `baymedr` lies on a user-friendly interface, so that a wide variety or researchers (i.e., not only statisticians) can utilise `baymedr` for their analyses.
+Implemented are functions to test the equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority (`super_bf()`) of an experimental group (e.g., a new medication) compared to a control group (e.g., a placebo or an already existing medication) on a continuous dependent variable.
+A special focus of `baymedr` lies on a user-friendly interface, so that a wide variety or researchers (i.e., not only statisticians) can utilize `baymedr` for their analyses.

-The Bayesian approach to inference has several advantages over the conventional frequentist approach.
-To mention only a few, with Bayesian inference it is legitimate to monitor results during data collection and decide to stop or continue data collection based on the inspection of interim analyses.
-This is considered a bad practice within the frequentist framework because it would result in an inflated Type I error rate (e.g., Schönbrodt et al., 2017).
-Furthermore, null hypothesis significance tests and the corresponding *p*-values do not allow for the quantification of evidence for the null hypothesis (e.g., Wagenmakers et al., 2018).
-The Bayesian framework remedies this shortcoming, which is particularly important for the equivalence design (van Ravenzwaaij et al., 2019).
-Lastly, in some situations the frequentist approaches to equivalence and non-inferiority tests bear certain interpretational ambiguities.
-For instance, when the confidence interval of the difference between the two group means fully lies between the non-inferiority margin and 0, this means that the experimental group is non-inferior with regard to the non-inferiority margin but inferior with regard to 0.
-The same applies to the equivalence design (van Ravenzwaaij et al., 2019).
-Fortunately, these ambiguities are fully resolved within the Bayesian framework.
-For a more thorough discussion of Bayesian advantages, see, for example, Wagenmakers et al. (2018).

 ## Installation and attaching